he-yang/Excel-to-JSON/source/profeatures.md

 ## 5.1 Subscription, Payment and Cancellation

-7 days free trial, then you will be charged monthly at one of the following rates for the Pro Features.
+7 days free trial, then you will be charged monthly at one of the following rates (excluding tax) for the Pro Features.
 You can cancel your subscription at any time before the 7th day, and you will not be charged:
 - USD US$2.66 / month,
 - CNY ¥19.90 / month,
 - EUR €2.36 / month,